-1.8 Compliance with ReliabilityFirst (RF)
+1.7 Compliance with ReliabilityFirst (RF)

-The required reliability standard for resource adequacy is expressed as a Loss of Load Expectation (LOLE) for the entire PJM RTO Region.
+The reliability standard for resource adequacy is expressed as a Loss of Load Expectation (LOLE) for the entire PJM RTO Region.
 Loss of Load is defined as invoking emergency operations procedures beyond demand resources and interruptible load for reliability.
 LOLE is expressed in terms of occurrences per year.
-PJM has adopted an LOLE planning criterion of 1-in-10 which is stated in the RF Standard, BAL-502-RFC-02 effective December 4, 2008, and approved by Federal Energy Regulatory Commission (FERC) effective May 23, 2011, as:
+The LOLE planning criterion of 1-in-10 which is stated in the RF Standard, BAL-502-RFC-03 effective January 1, 2018, and approved by Federal Energy Regulatory Commission (FERC) effective October 16, 2017, as: